-The Ballet Pavlovsk, choreographed by Maxim Petrov, received its world premiere on April 7, 2016 at the Mariinsky Theatre in Saint Petersburg, Russia.
+The second setting of the Ballet Pavlovsk, choreographed by Maxim Petrov, received its world premiere on April 7, 2016 at the Mariinsky Theatre in Saint Petersburg, Russia.
 The full orchestral score was recorded by the Mariinsky Orchestra, with costumes designed by Tatiana Noginova.
 The ballet was included in a group of works by emerging choreographers as part of the week-long XVI International Ballet Festival MARIINSKY.
-The work's success earned a place among the Mariinsky's general repertory as well as repeat performances at the Theatre's Stars of White Nights Festival and the First International Mariinsky Far East Festival on the Primorsky Stage in Vladivostok.
+The work's success earned a place among the Mariinsky's general repertory and was repeated many times.

 Urban Tango for piano and violin, was premiered on April 18 at the Cutting Edge Concerts New Music Festival at Symphony Space in New York.

 The world premiere of Schubertia took place on May 13 and 14, 2016, with 1B1 ensemble at National Sawdust in Brooklyn.
 An orchestrated version of Nothing Left was premiered at the Miami Symphony on May 15, 2016.

-Since its premiere in April 2016, Pavlovsk was repeated at the Stars of White Nights Festival at the Mariinsky Theatre in Saint Petersburg on June 19, and at the First International Mariinsky Far East Festival in Vladivostok on August 8, 2016.
+Since its premiere in April 2016, Pavlovsk was repeated at the Stars of White Nights Festival at the Mariinsky Theatre in Saint Petersburg on June 19, and at the First International Mariinsky Far East Festival on the Primorsky Stage in Vladivostok on August 8, 2016.
 Light, a commission by the Miami Symphony, was premiered on November 20, 2016, and included a video installation celebrating the art of Sandra Muss.